 Contingent workforce management refers to businesses’ strategies, tools, and processes to manage a non-permanent workforce.
 This can include freelancers, consultants, contractors, temporary employees, and other contingent workers who are not part of the core workforce but are hired to meet specific business needs.

-Challenges of managing a contingent workforce
+Challenges of contingent workforce management

 Compliance